GenePoccia/date-picker/README.md

 Things to work on<br />
 -Implement location using maps<br />
 -Implement Axios<br />
--CSS to make it look pretty
+-CSS to make it look pretty <br />
+-Refactor the back-end into multiple files